Developing a Faculty-Led Program

 c.
 Are there contingency plans to cover financial losses?

 d.
 What kind of potential does the program have to develop and grow?
 Is this a site that might be valuable to other departments or colleges?

 d.
 Letters of support from the appropriate chairperson and dean(s), indicating department and college commitment to the program.
 See sample letters of support.

 e.
-Supporting documentation including contracts and/or publications on physical facilities including housing, institutional affiliation, classroom space, study space, CVs of non-Loyola on-site staff, etc.
+Optional supporting documentation including contracts and/or publications on physical facilities including housing, institutional affiliation, classroom space, study space, travel agency, transportation agency, CVs of non-Loyola faculty, etc.

-Before beginning the application for a new program, please review the Loyola Policies for Faculty-Led Programs and the Education Abroad Emergency Protocol and meet with Mariette Thomas in the Center for International Education.
+Before beginning the application for a new program, please review the Loyola Policies for Faculty-Led Programs and the Education Abroad Emergency Guidelines and meet with Mariette Thomas in the Center for International Education.

 Any of the following changes in a program will require that the changes be resubmitted with supporting documentation on the change to the Internationalization Review and Advisory Committee for approval.
-Faculty directors should submit any changes by October 1 for summer programs, or March 1 for J-term programs.
+Faculty directors should submit any changes by September 1 for summer programs, or March 1 for J-term programs.
 Changes for other terms should be submitted a minimum of 10 months in advance.

 c.
 Local host/travel agent